What comes to mind when you think about being strong?

 · Medicine Balls

 The equipment you use should be based on your level of ability and comfort.
 It is important to ensure that you are working with equipment that you are comfortable with and capable of moving optimally.
-If you have questions of what type of equipment you should be starting with, you can contact us to schedule a consultation with one of our M3 Team Coaches.
+If you have questions about what type of equipment you should be starting with, you can contact us to schedule a consultation with one of our M3 Team Coaches.

 Strong Body, Strong Mind